-Also listed as ART 355.
-Prerequisite: ART/CLAS 261 or permission.
-Not offered in 2022-23.
+Also listed and described as ARTH 355.
+Prerequisite: ARTH/CLAS 261 or permission.
+Not offered in 2024-25.
 (AES, PRE)

 CLAS 390: INDEPENDENT STUDY (2 or 4)

 Independent study conducted at the advanced level.
 Application must be made with faculty prior to registration.
 Offered any term.